 Check out Arkadi Monastery

-The monstery is a beautiful historic building around 23 km south-east of Rethymno and was built in the 14th century.
-A Byzantine church stands in the centre of the complex.
+The monstery is a beautiful historic building and UNESCO World Heritage Site around 23 km south-east of Rethymno.
+The monastery was built in the 14th century and a Byzantine church stands in the centre of the complex.

-The monastery is the most important in Crete due to a Turkish siege in 1866 where the Cretans refused to surrender and set fire to the gun powder store blowing up both themselves and the Turks.
+The monastery is the most important in Crete due to a Turkish siege in 1866 where the Cretans refused to surrender.
+They set fire to the gun powder store blowing up both themselves and the Turks.
 It seems the Cretans and the Turks have a colourful history.

 Where: Arkadi 741 00, Greece